gavi210/UZH_ECMASCRIPT_PROJECT/lwms_ric/README.md

 ## Folder organization
 - **src/** contains the source code to run the light-weight management system
 - **support_modules/** stores all the **.js** and **.mjs** files to run the tests

 ### support_modules/
 The folder is divided into:
 - **test_scripts**: contains the JavaScript file to run the test
-- **side_modules**: contains the .mjs files defining the ES support Modules
+- **side_modules**: contains the .mjs files defining the ES support Modules executed by the tests

-## Run the test
+## Run the tests
-To build and make the code running on the machine, run:
+Firstly the project needs to be build:
 ``
 cargo build
 ``